brucek/trolly/README.md

 With Trolly you are given a various set of tools and settings to use.
 After that it's up to you how you want to use it to setup your own workflow.

-Btw.
-All configuration related files are located in the `./config` folder.
+All configuration files are located in the `./config` folder.

 #### Is there any environment variabels for production and development?